Metal Gear Solid 3: Snake Eater: Plot

+Themes

+The overarching theme of Metal Gear Solid 3 is "Scene", which has to do with how politics changes with time and location.
+The narrative technique hyperreality is used, which involves blending fiction and history.
+The game does this by intermingling historical events and people, like the Cuban Missile Crisis, President Lyndon B. Johnson, and Nikita Khrushchev, with its own fictional elements.

 Development

 Initially, the game was supposed to be developed for the then-upcoming PlayStation 3, but due to the long wait for the console, the development was moved back for the PlayStation 2 instead.
 From the outset, the game's director Hideo Kojima wished to drastically change the setting from previous games.
 He stated that the jungle setting is what both his development team, and the Metal Gear fans, wanted.
 However, he acknowledged that the elements of a jungle environment, such as the weather, landscape, and wildlife, were features that would present problems during the game's development.
 Whereas in previous installments the player started close to, or even within, the enemy base, Kojima wished for Snake Eater to be more realistic, with Snake starting miles from civilization and having to work his way to the enemy encampment.

 Kojima asked Yoji Shinkawa to make Naked Snake similar to Solid Snake.
-However, unlike Solid Snake, Naked Snake was a rookie and thus acted more naive.
+However, unlike Solid Snake, Naked Snake was a rookie and thus acted more naïvely.
 Shinkawa stated he had no difficulties in designing Naked Snake as essentially a revised version of Solid Snake.
 As a result, Naked Snake is virtually identical to Solid Snake from the previous Metal Gear Solid games in terms of appearance.
 The love scene between Naked Snake and EVA was inspired by the film The Pink Panther (1963).
 Kojima and Shinkawa watched the movie but the former stated it might have come out differently from the original version.
 Since the game's trailers did not state that Naked Snake was Big Boss, Kojima often gave vague answers regarding the character's true identity.
-Originally, Naked Snake was planned to have been voiced by Kurt Russell by Kojima's request, but the actor refused.
+Originally, Naked Snake was planned to have been voiced by Kurt Russell by Kojima's request, but the actor declined.
+Russell corroborated further in January 2024 saying that while he understood that Naked Snake was inspired by Snake Plissken, a character he portrayed in the 1981 film Escape from New York, he was not interested in reprising roles nor working on a project that did not involve movie director John Carpenter.